contentauth/c2patool/README.md

 When generating a manifest, if the private key is not accessible on the system on which you are running the tool, use the `--signer-path` argument to specify the path to an executable that performs signing.
 This executable receives the claim bytes (the bytes to be signed) from standard input (`stdin`) and outputs the signature bytes to standard output (`stdout`).

- For example, the following command uses an external signer to sign the asset's claim bytes:
+ For example, the following command signs the asset's claim bytes by using an executable named `custom-signer`:

 ```shell
 c2patool sample/image.jpg            \